dstogov/php-ffi/README.md

 ##### static function load(string $filename): FFI;

-Instead of embedding of a long C definition into PHP string, and creating FFI through constructor, it's possible to separate it into a C header file.
+Instead of embedding of a long C definition into PHP string, and creating FFI through FFI::cdef(), it's possible to separate it into a C header file.
 Note, that C preprocessor directives (e.g. #define or #ifdef) are not supported.
 And only a couple of special macros may be used especially for FFI.

 ``` C
 #define FFI_LIB "libc.so.6"